Wrecks in 50 - 70m

 HMS Penylan 66m

 HMS Penylan, a 1050 ton Hunt Class Destroyer, was torpedoed by an E-boat on the 3rd December 1942.
 The Penylan was built by Vickers Armstrong and was only completed in August 1942.
-Sadly 36 of her crew were killed in the attack.
+During the attack 36 of her crew were killed.

 Today she sits in 66m of water and stands 10m proud of the seabed.